If you don't spook easily on Halloween perhaps these true tales of Claremont creepiness will get your skin crawling.

 The Claremont City Council will meet tonight.
 Some of the items up for discussion include:

-of the city's Massage Establishment Ordinance to reflect a new state law.
+The revision of the city's Massage Establishment Ordinance to reflect a new state law.
 The new law would allow massage therapist with certain educational criteria to be certified and allowed to practice statewide.
 This will save them time and money in having to get licenses and tests in every city they want to work in.

 A report for Police Chief Paul Cooper on the health care reform debate and how the Police Department handled the situation.
 There is currently an internal investigation underway on the police's response and disciplinary action could be taken.